flamedfury/2021-flamedfury.com/src/recordshelf/dmx.md

 ## DMX facts

 - DMX dropped 2 albums in 1998 both to critical acclaim and commercial success.
+- DMX was the first artist in history to reach #1 on the Billboard 200 with each of his first five album.
+- DMX has the 11th highest selling album discography in all of hip hop.
+-

 ## ruff ryders